EUROPE MARKETS: European Stocks Drop As Trump Worries Rattle Markets

 ADVERTISEMENT

-Stock movers: Tullow Oil PLC (TLW.LN) shares climbed 4%, topping the Stoxx 600 index, after the oil producer said it struck oil at a well in Kenya's South Lockihar Basin.
+Stock movers: Tullow Oil PLC (TLW.LN) shares climbed 2.6% after the oil producer said it struck oil at a well in Kenya's South Lockihar Basin.

-Ubisoft Entertainment SA (UBI.FR) shares fell 6%, trading at the bottom of the pan-European index, although the maker of the upcoming "Far Cry 5" video game posted a rise in full-year profit.
+Thyssenkrupp AG shares (TKA.XE) jumped 4% after Tata Steel Ltd. (500470.BY) moved closer to reaching a final agreement over changes to its U.K. pension liabilities.
+"As we view a solution on Tata's pensions as a key step in the process towards a possible deal with Thyssen, we believe this has been good news," wrote Deutsche Bank analyst Bastian Synagowitz.

-Meanwhile, the euro hit an intraday high of $1.1124, according to FactSet data, as the U.S. dollar lost ground (http://www.marketwatch.com/story/dollar-edges-down-as-analysts-blame-trump-worries-2017-05-17) against major rivals.
-The euro has not traded above $1.11 since around the time of the November presidential election.
-The shared currency has now pared its gain to $1.1092.
+British Land shares (BLND.LN) were pulled down 3.2% after the U.K. property developer posted a decline in the net value a share of its assets, pressured by falling residential, retail and office real-estate prices. (http://www.marketwatch.com/story/british-land-profit-down-as-property-values-fall-2017-05-17)

-As the dollar pulled back, most dollar-denominated metals prices moved higher, aiding the basic resources group of stocks in Europe.
+Ubisoft Entertainment SA (UBI.FR) shares fell 2.6% although the maker of the upcoming "Far Cry 5" video game posted a rise in full-year profit.

 (END) Dow Jones Newswires